SHTFDad may collect a share of sales or other compensation from the links on this page.

 For those families who live in multi-unit complexes who try to use the balcony for growing space, composting can be a headache.
 Indoor worm-based compost systems aren’t for the faint of heart, but if the SHTF, what are you going to do?

 Well, there is another path for apartment composting: Bokashi Composting!

-This bucket is sealed, and is an anaerobic environment.
+This bucket is sealed and is in an anaerobic environment.
 The microbes in the inoculated bran break down food scraps rapidly, and without much of any smell whatsoever.
 Generally whatever smell is present is more of a pickling smell than a rotting smell.

 As an extra advantage to Bokashi Composting, it’s possible to compost meats, dairy, and fats with Bokashi style composting!

 Unfortunately, the Bokashi method outlined above only completes half of the compost cycle.
 After the Bokashi bran does its thing, the product needs to be mixed with dirt or garden soil for a couple of weeks to finish the process.
 If you don’t have much outdoor space at all, this can be a challenge.

 Those who have families, and responsibilities to those families, need to understand at least the basics about how to grow their own food.
-If SHTF, the ones who have the knowledge of the complete cycle of plant growth are certain to be in a better position than those who don’t.
+If SHTF, those with the knowledge of the complete cycle of plant growth are certain to be in a better position than those who don’t.

-With the right equipment, a little bit of effort, and some knowledge, composting is very much a viable activity for those who live even in urban environments without much land to space.
-It’s earth friendly, health-friendly, and incredibly useful knowledge.
+With the right equipment, a little bit of effort, and some knowledge, composting is very much a viable activity for those who live even in urban environments without much land or space to work with.

 Bring the cycle around, and keep the family unit going.